top of page

 Detectives Credit Solving Crime With Oversized Magnifying Glass Just Like Sherlock Holmes

-Updated: 2 days ago
+Updated: 5 days ago

 a footprint on a sidewalk with magnifying glass

-THE BAD PART OF TOWN In the bad part of town, between 4th and 4.5th street, detectives credit cracking the case and catching burglar Ben Peters in broad daylight with a giant magnifying glass just like a 19th century detective.
+THE BAD PART OF TOWN In the bad part of town, between 4th and 4.5th street, detectives credit cracking the case and catching burglar Ben Peters in broad daylight with a giant magnifying glass just like a 19th-century detective.

 “I felt just like Sherlock Holmes,” said Detective (Det.)
 Jake Maloney as he recalled using the jumbo-sized magnifying glass to spot Ben outside a luxury store post-theft, “It's clear how Detective Holmes solved so many crimes."

-“Once I got the burglary call I responded at which point I was able to use the 10-foot Sherlock-style magnifying glass to see Ben standing right in front of me,” said Det.
+“Once I got the burglary call, I responded, at which point I was able to use the 10-foot Sherlock-style magnifying glass to see Ben standing right in front of me,” said Det.
 Malone as he attempted to place the glass into his front pocket.

 Comments